spress/spress.yosymfony.com/docs/developers/events-list/index.md

     });
 ```

-The array with results contain the next information:
+The array with results contains the following information:

 <table class="table">
     <thead>